sonic-net/SONiC/doc/vxlan/EVPN/EVPN_VXLAN_HLD.md

 ## 6 Serviceability and Debug

 The existing logging mechanisms shall be used.
+The show commands and the redis table dumps can be used as debug aids.

 ## 7 Warm Reboot Support